pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.hbs.md

 There are two sections within this view:

-- The box-and-line diagram at the top shows all the configured CRDs that this supply chain uses, and any artifacts that the supply chain's execution outputs
+- The box-and-line diagram at the top shows all the configured custom resource definitions (CRDs) that this supply chain uses, and any artifacts that the supply chain's execution outputs
 - The **Stage Detail** section at the bottom shows source data for each part of the supply chain that you select in the diagram view